expo/expo/packages/expo-updates/README.md

 ### `Updates.checkForUpdateAsync()`

-Checks the app's remote URL to see if a newly deployed version of your project is available.
+Checks the server at the provided remote URL to see if a newly deployed version of your project is available.
 Does not actually download the update.

 This method cannot be used in development mode, and the returned `Promise` will be rejected if you try to do so.